QEF/SternheimerGW/test-suite/overview.md

 Evaluate the GW correction for Si using the direct solver, imaginary frequency integration, and a plasmon-pole model for W. Then restart the calculation to evaluate the self energy for the X point.
+As a separate calculation, evaluate the GW correction with the iterative solver.

 The following SGW features are tested by this case

 * evaluate the dielectric function on the imaginary axis
 * use the direct solver to determine the dielectric constant
+* use the iterative solver to determine the dielectric constant
 * Godby-Needs plasmon pole model to obtain a denser grid on the imaginary axis
 * obtain the Green's function on the imaginary axis
 * use the multishift solver to obtain the Green's function